Re-enroll in 3 Simple Steps

 Great news: There is no application fee!
-Though you are a returning student, if you fill out the online application, you will need to create a new username and account; click “First time user account creation” and follow the instructions.
-Do not use your prior NHTI ID or password for your new online application.
+If you fill out the online application, click “First time user account creation” and follow the instructions.
+Otherwise, you can download our application, fill it out, and return it to NHTIadmissions@ccsnh.edu.

 31 College Drive